Muhammad Basharat Raja: Early and personal life

-He was born on 11th August 1948 in Rawalpindi, Pakistan.
+He was born on 11 August 1951 in Rawalpindi, Pakistan.

-He belongs to powerful Dhami janjua Rajput tribe of Pothohar region.
+He belongs to powerful Janjua Rajput tribe of Pothohar region.
 His tribe Dhamial Rajgan shares blood relations with other powerful Rajgans of Chakra, Ranial, Bijnial, Chak Jalal-uddin and other prominent dominating families of Rawalpindi.
 His tribe spreads over many villages of Rawalpindi, Chakwal, Jehlum areas.
 He is the son of former mpa Raja Laal khan.
 His uncle won the district elections before independence 1947.

 He received the degree of Bachelor of Laws in 1976 from University of the Punjab.

 He resides at Dhamial House Rawalpindi.
 A Public secretariat is also present beside his personal residence.
 He is the first cousin of former Tehsil Nazim Rawalpindi Hamid Nawaz Raja.
 His brother Raja Nasir is also a senior politician and served as special advisor to Chief Minister of Punjab.

 Marriage controversy

 In 2017, Seemal Raja, former Member of Punjab Assembly sent a defamation notice of Rs 2 billion to Raja and claimed that Raja had married with her in August 2014 but refused to publicly accept the marriage which damaged her reputation.
 She also accused Raja and his family of seizing her assets, including jewelry, cash and a vehicle.
 In July 2018, she claimed that Raja tortured her and expelled her out his house.

+He was also married with a woman political activist (affiliated with PML-Q)from Balochistan named; Pari Gull Agha.
+Seemal Raja (his accused wife) claimed that Basharat Raja had also divorced Pari Gull Agha.
+Seemal's claim was denied by Basharat Raja.